JonaAlbrecht/HLF-GOconversionissuance-JA-MA/Project-Description/README-files/Executing-network-commands.md

 `./GetCurrenteGOList.sh`

 IGNORE 3rd Design Cycle: We have to set the channel name command.
 The first time we bring up a network, this channel name is set to mychannel.
 The next time, you will have to define a different channel name during the channel creation process. therefore, because the channel name is a variable in the bash script, we have to pass the current channel name as an argument.
-If you try to reproduce the results of the third design cycle you will have to do this IGNORE END
+If you try to reproduce the results of the third design cycle you will have to execute the command "./ReadPubliceGO mychannel eGO1"  instead of "./ReadPubliceGO eGO1" IGNORE END

 This might return an empty list given that the Smart Meter cronjob is set such that an electricity GO is created only once a minute. so wait a little before you retry.